Roasted Turkey Sausage with Potatoes, Peppers, and Onions

 Roasted Turkey Sausage with Peppers, Potatoes, and Onions -- Juggling With Julia

-I’m a huge fan of Italian sausage, and use the leaner turkey version frequently in a quick stove-top sausage-n-pepper thing that the whole family adores.
+I’m a huge fan of Italian sausage flavors, and I use the leaner turkey version frequently in a quick stove-top sausage-n-pepper thing that the whole family adores.
 When my girl, Shirl, mentioned she does a similar version, but in the oven and with potatoes, I went on a search.
 Turns out there are a gazillion versions of “roasted sausage, potatoes, and peppers” recipes out there.
 Evidently it’s an Italian staple, and I’m the last to know.

 I decided to go with this recipe because I adore both mustard and Parmesan.
 I thought they might work well with the combo of veggies and sausage.